krbnite/krbnite.github.io/_posts/2018-01-22-Selenium-Still-Hanging-Round.md

 tried again...
 Crash!
 Maybe I'm using the wrong python interpreter: tweak, crash!

 It became clear: at some point, something I did broke this code.
 It had nothing to do with `driver.close()`, but more to do with not making it to `driver.close()` before the crash.
-So for a script scheduled to run every 2 hours, I was accruing **at least** 12 chrome processes a day.
+I checked: yup!
+There were now 15 chrome processes lingering for no good reason...
+So for a script scheduled to run every 2 hours, I was accruing **at least** 12 chrome processes a day, but more likely quite a few more given my experimentation and observations.

+Some interesting asides:
+* Python vs iPython: the script usually uses the iPython interpreter, which I found crashes with 7 lingering processes; however, I also tested with a regular python3 interpreter and found that there were no lingering processes afterwards.
+There's a lesson in this somewhere!
+(Likely shouldn't be using the iPython interpreter for an autoamted script, unless necessary.)
+* Zombies Nowhere: If you use the Linux `top` command, the number of zombie processes is listed at the top of the output.
+As far as Linux is concerned, the crashes were not generating any zombie processes -- just real, live ones!

 Currently resolving this matter and will update this article ASAP.